 The Saint Berdoodle is also known as the Saint Berpoo, St. Berpoo, and St. Berdoodle.
-Although they are “designer dogs,” you can find them at general and breed-specific Saint Bernard and Poodle rescues.
+Although they are “designer dogs,” you may find them at shelters or breed specific Saint Bernard and Poodle rescues.

 These affectionate pups would do best in a home where they can be around family most of the time.
 Though both parent breeds have tendencies for curiosity that may lead to mischief, especially the St. Bernard, with early training and socialization, this trait can be honed to be helpful, rather than destructive.
 While there’s also a range of energy levels for these dogs, it’s best to be prepared for a large dog who may need space or extra attention around small children.
 Saint Berdoodles are versatile dogs who just want to love and be part of the family.